 Being unable to perform live at this years festival has not stopped our performers...we still have a series of video's to share that will offer a flavour of what we had programmed.

-Swing dancers from Northumberland and from Lindy Jazz (the group who feature in the BBC1 Swing Dance ‘ident’ shown before many programmes) join forces to take you back to the 20s, 30s and 40s with dancing to favourite swing tunes.
-Come and enjoy watching or join in and learn an easy stroll – no partner or experience needed!
+In 2018 and 2019 swing dancers from Northumberland and from Lindy Jazz (the group who feature in the BBC1 Swing Dance ‘ident’ shown before many programmes) joined forces at Belford Arts Festival to take you back to the 20s, 30s and 40s, dancing to favourite swing tunes.

-An English/Welsh Duo making frantic Celtic/Gothic Dance music and song.
+An English/Welsh Duo making lively Celtic Dance music and song.

 The Greycatz have been playing together since 1988 when we met one dark and wet night and have never looked back.
 Writing our own material and adapting traditional tunes and songs to our unique style of playing.